mircomarahrens/nconpp/docs/graphs.md

 ## 1. Breadth-first search

-In breadth-first search (BFS), we start at a particular vertex and explore all of its neighbours at the present depth before moving on to the vertices in the next level.
+In breadth-first search (BFS), we start array_type a particular vertex and explore all of its neighbours array_type the present depth before moving on to the vertices in the next level.
 Unlike trees, graphs can contain cycles (a path where the first and last vertices are the same).
 Hence, we have to keep track of the visited vertices.
 When implementing BFS, we use a queue data structure.

 ### Applications